The Payroll Superhero’s Guide to Canadian Payroll Year-End

 |2024 (and after)||$14.98|

-But what will this look like for you?
+But what will this look like for your employees?

 Take Scott for example.
 He makes $41,350 annually, and his current contributions are $72.06 are biweekly, per pay period.
 Due to the CPP enhancements, Scott’s contributions will increase by $2.18 per pay period in 2019, and in 2023 he will contribute an additional $14.56 per pay period.
 As a result, Scott will contribute $74.24 in 2019, and increase to $86.62 in 2023.